Andy Richards: Strawbs

 In October 1977, Richards auditioned for the folk-rock band, Strawbs.
 Pete Solley, the producer and keyboard player in the band Paladin spotted Richards playing in the band 'Rock Workshop' in Stoke-on-Trent and recommended him to Dave Cousins at a time when Strawbs were looking for a full-time keyboardist.
 A week later, Dave Cousins and the band invited him to join the group.

-He toured and recorded with Strawbs, his first gig being at the Hammersmith Odeon in London, but the first album that he made with them in 1978 had its release stalled due to management and record company problems.
+Richards toured and recorded with Strawbs, his first gig being at the Hammersmith Odeon in London, but the first album that he made with them in 1978 had its release stalled due to management and record company problems.
 Heartbreak Hill was recorded at Startling Studios in Ascot, Ringo Starr's home.
 Heartbreak Hill was finally released in 1995.

 In 1979, Tom Allom, Heartbreak Hill's record producer, invited Richards to play for the very first time as a session musician on Michael Chapman's album Life on the Ceiling at Sawmills Studios in Cornwall.